Brie Larson and Donald Sutherland Sing In This Musical

 You have to wonder how an Oscar winner like Brie Larson, near the zenith of her career, ended up on a haphazard project like Basmati Blues.
 This is one credit she’ll regret having on her IMDB page.

 A cross-cultural romantic comedy and musical from director Danny Baron, it’s already been lambasted for its cultural insensitivity towards India and inept filmmaking.
 The new movie is a bizarre mix of Broadway show, vapid Hollywood musical, and older Bollywood films.
 It’s almost worth seeing this turkey for Brie Larson’s relentlessly happy and positive enthusiasm singing and dancing her way through the film.
+Honestly, you’re better off finding a nice instant pot basmati rice recipe, pouring a good glass of wine, and forgetting this film even exists.

 The musical romantic comedy stars actress Brie Larson as an American scientist sent over to India, selling her company’s genetically modified rice to poor rice farmers.
 Somehow the great Donald Sutherland was also roped into doing the movie as an elderly corporate overlord.
 He plays the role of villain with a detached awareness of what’s right and what’s wrong for the farmers.
 His character is but one of many stereotypical characters filling out the musical.